 UPCOMING ELECTION INFORMATION

-The following is important information for the Saturday, Oct.
-14, 2023 Gubernatorial Primary Election:
+The following is important information for the Saturday, March 29, 2025 Municipal Primary Election/Special General Election (14th & 23rd State Senatorial Districts):

 - On election day, the polls are open from 7 a.m.-8 p.m.